ARIA Core Library

 - Keyboard key handler

-- Robot built-in general-purpose digital and analog I/O
+- Robot built-in general-purpose digital and analog I/O and auxilliary serial for user-added devices

 - Additional digital I/O available on some onboard computers